 The military, particularly the Army, began to construct facilities for motorized vehicles during the early twentieth century, when motorized vehicles began to replace trains and horses.
 Two types of motorized vehicle facilities were built: (1) motor pools to service and repair motorized vehicles that were used for logistical support and supply; and (2) separate facilities for tactical motorized vehicles.
 Garage and repair facilities were one-story, rectangular, masonry buildings with wide bands of industrial sash windows and parapeted gable ends; they resembled smaller versions of early 1930s gabled hangars.
-In some cases, larger motor pool facilities were constructed by joining several units of the basic building form.
-Motor pool facilities for tactical vehicles were larger than general motor pool facilities and typically consisted of buildings with one-story central portions flanked by block ends.
+In some cases, larger motor pool facilities for tactical vehicles were larger than general motor pool facilities and typically consisted of buildings with one-story central portions flanked by block ends.
 Garage door bays lined the long sides of the center portion of the buildings.
 Motor pool facilities generally were located apart from the main cantonment area in a secondary service area.